alvi00/My-Machine-Learning-Journey/2.django/readme.md

 5. then to start our main project i had to write python manage.py startapp blog_app

 6. Had to add blog_app in settings.py

+7. if i make any changes in the app's model.py and it should migrate to the whole projet that's why I had to do python manage.py makemigrations

+8. then to migrate i had to write python manage.py migrate

+9. to create a dashboard i had to write python manage.py createsuperuser